Sravanthi-92/Manual_Testing_Project/README.md

 # Manual_Testing_Project
 This project delivers a comprehensive test plan for app.vwo.com, featuring meticulously designed test cases that ensure software quality and reliability.
 The documentation provides structured guidance for manual testing across both web and mobile applications.

-# 🧪 Manual Testing Project – app.vwo.com

-Welcome to the **Manual Testing Repository for [app.vwo.com](https://app.vwo.com)** – a platform designed for A/B testing and website optimization.
-This repository provides a comprehensive test suite, documentation, and execution artifacts for conducting effective manual testing.

 ---

 ## 📋 Project Overview